reesesun/reese-markdown-cv/index.md

 - Educate patients in anatomy, pathology, treatment and injury prevention
 - Document subjective and objective measures and patients process
 - Evaluate and assess patients to restore body functions

-### **Kline Fitness Center** `Spring 2015 - Spring 2016`

-_Gym assistant_

-- Prevent dangerous use of gym equipments
-- Arrange, clean, and manage the fitness center daily
-- Guide and train students with exercise programs
-- Train and advise new employees

 ## Research Experience